 Posted on Tuesday, October 1st, 2013 at 3:05 pm by Shari Lifson

 “Farmers would benefit from better long-range weather forecasts.
 What else can science provide to help them decide what to plant?” asks Neil Savage in the recently released article in Nature Outlook, “Modelling: Predictive yield”.
 The article examines factors affecting uncertainty in agricultural systems modelling as well as current efforts to improve the models.

 Posted on Thursday, September 12th, 2013 at 5:31 pm by Shari Lifson

 4th Annual AgMIP Global Workshop focuses community on the future of agricultural assessments.

 How can present-day farmers plan for an uncertain future?
 Rainfall, temperature, farming systems, and economic interactions are likely to be different in coming decades.
 Government planners would like to establish practices and policies to help guide the farmers into the future, but it is not always clear how to do so with the information currently available to them.

 AgMIP's mission is to improve substantially the characterization of world food security as affected by climate variability and change, and to enhance adaptation capacity in both developing and developed countries.

 AgMIP coordination is located at the Columbia University Earth Institute Center for Climate Systems Research, 2880 Broadway, New York, NY 10025 USA phone +1.212.678.5563 | email firstname.lastname@example.org

-AgMIP gratefully acknowledges major support from the UK Department for International Development's UKaid, in partnership with the US Department of Agriculture Agricultural Research Service.
+AgMIP was founded by the US Department of Agriculture.
+AgMIP gratefully acknowledges major support from the UK Department for International Development UKaid in partnership with the USDA Agricultural Research Service.